-The liquidity of our common stock may be adversely affected, and purchasers of our common stock may have difficulty selling our common stock if our common stock does not continue to trade in that or another suitable trading market.
+The liquidity of our common stock will likely be adversely affected, and purchasers of our common stock could have difficulty selling our common stock if our common stock is downgraded to either the OTC Markets Pink Limited market or OTC Markets Expert market.

 There is presently only a limited public market for our common stock, and there is no assurance that a ready public market for our securities will develop.
 It is likely that any market that develops for our common stock will be highly volatile and that the trading volume in such market will be limited.
-The trading price of our common stock could be subject to wide fluctuations in response to quarter-to-quarter variations in our operating results, announcements of our drilling results and other events or factors.
+The trading price of our common stock could be subject to wide fluctuations in response to quarter-to-quarter variations in our operating results, announcements of our drilling results, fluctuations in oil and natural gas prices, and other events or factors.
 In addition, the United States stock market has from time-to-time experienced extreme price and volume fluctuations that have affected the market price for many companies and which often have been unrelated to the operating performance of these companies.
 These broad market fluctuations may adversely affect the market price of our securities.